SOCI 210: Sociological perspectives

 • Being fat is extremely stigmatized

-• Anti-fat stigma is often considered acceptable in ways that, e.g., anti-queer stigma is not
+• Anti-fat stigma is often considered socially acceptable in ways that, e.g., anti-queer stigma is not

 (e.g. media, government, science, …)